GigabiteLabs/SenioriOSEngineerCodingChallenge/README.md

 **Total:** 100 possible points

-## CI/CD Automated Testing of Submissions
+## Continuous Integration and Automated Analysis of Submissions
 All submissions will statically analyzed using a service called [CodeBeat](https://codebeat.io), and unit tested using [Travis](https://travis-ci.io)

  - Both Static Analysis & Unit Tests are required to pass before a submission will be evaluated.